$B_c^{\pm}$-$^{12}$C states and detailed study of momentum space method for $\Upsilon$- and $\eta_b$-nucleus bound states: Nuclear bound states

+First, we study the bottomonium-nucleus bound states.
+The coordinate-space nuclear potentials for the systems $\Upsilon$-$^{4}$He, $\Upsilon$-$^{12}$C, $\eta_b$-$^{4}$He and $\eta_b$-$^{12}$C are calculated using a local density approximation.
+For a bottomonium $h$(=$\Upsilon$,$\eta_b$) and a nucleus $A$, the potential is given by the equation

+where $r$ is the distance from the center of the nucleus, $\Delta m_{h}$ is the value of the meson mass shift (Lorentz scalar), $m^*_h$ being the in-medium effective $\Upsilon$ or $\eta_b$ mass in nuclear matter, and $\rho^{A}_{B} (r)$ is the nuclear density distribution in the nucleus $A$.
+For the $^{12}$C nucleus, it was calculated by the QMC model~\cite{Saito:1996sf}, and for the $^4$He nucleus we use the parameterized nuclear density from Ref.~\cite{Saito:1997ae}.
+The potentials are shown in Fig.~\ref{npots}.

-The meson-nucleus bound states are studied in momentum space by solving the Klein-Gordon (K.G.) equation.
+The meson-nucleus bound states are studied first in momentum space by solving the Klein-Gordon (K.G.) equation.
 While the K.G. equation is solved for the pseudoscalar $\eta_b$ meson, we also solve the K.G. equation for the spin-1 $\Upsilon$ meson.
-This is based on the approximation that the $\Upsilon$-nucleus relative momentum is nearly zero.
-In this approximation, the transverse and longitudinal components in the Proca equation are expected to be very similar, which allows us to reduce it to solving a single-component K.G. equation, as practiced in Ref.~\cite{Zeminiani:2021vaq,Zeminiani:2021xvw,Cobos-Martinez:2022fmt}.
+This is based on the approximation (assuming the case) that the $\Upsilon$-nucleus relative momentum is nearly zero.
+In this situation, the transverse and longitudinal components in the Proca equation are expected to be very similar, which allows us to reduce it to solving a single-component K.G. equation, as practiced in Refs.~\cite{Zeminiani:2021vaq,Zeminiani:2021xvw,Cobos-Martinez:2022fmt}.
 The $\eta_b$- and $\Upsilon$-nuclear potentials were previously calculated in coordinate space in Ref.~\cite{Cobos-Martinez:2022fmt}, in which they were transformed into the momentum-space by one particular method for that study (``Woods-Saxon Fourier transform'' method to be explained later).
-For the purpose of the present study, we will transform the coordinate space potentials using a few methods, including the same method used in the past.
+For the purpose of the present study, we will transform the coordinate-space potentials using another method.
+A comparison of the results obtained by the different methods is presented in the Appendix~\ref{ApxA}.

-The K.G. equation will be solved for each value of the angular momentum $\ell$ of the meson-nucleus system to calculate the bound-state energies and to get the momentum space eigen wave function corresponding to each bound state energy level of the system.
-This will require a partial wave decomposition for either the momentum-space or the coordinate-space potentials.
-We will compare three different methods to obtain the partial-wave decomposed momentum-space potentials.